openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 Context
 -------

-This ADR proposes a model for containers that can hold different types of content, including custom content types, and that can be used to create courses.
-The model defines the core structure and purpose of containers, the types of containers and content constraints, the members and relationships of containers, version control, publishing, and pruning.
+This ADR proposes a model for containers that can hold different types of content and can be used to model other content types with similar behavior, such as units, subsections, sections, or courses.
+The model defines containers' core structure and purpose, the types of containers, content constraints, container members, version control, publishing, and pruning.

 Decisions
 ---------